What Is IRS Form 8854? A Guide for Expats

 What If I’m Behind on My Expat Taxes?

 If you are behind on your expat taxes, don’t panic.
 The IRS provides an amnesty program for expats in your position.
-It’s called the Streamlined Filing Compliance Procedures.
+It’s called the Streamlined Filing Compliance Procedures

-- File Foreign Bank Account Reports (FBARs) for the last six years
+3. File Six Years of Foreign Bank Account Reports (FBARs)

 If you have been delinquent in your expat taxes for any amount of time, don’t wait to use this program!
 If the IRS contacts you about your delinquency before you start the process yourself, you may lose the privilege of claiming amnesty.